 Arrival in Ladakh

-Overnight stay at the hotel/guest house in outskirts of Leh City.
+Overnight stay at the hotel/guest house in the outskirts of Leh city.

 Keep your woolen cap and gloves handy.